How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 6. Stay Positive

 So, stay positive.
 Realize all the right things going on and why you’re staying in a relationship with that person.
-Just let the other person know that you’re grateful to be with them.
+Just let the other person know you’re grateful to be with them.
 Even if it’s the tiniest things, the little things can sometimes play the most significant part.
 That’s another thing which will be able to help you.

 All right!
-The last thing that I came up with and something I’m not going to help you through all of these is being completely honest with that other person, making sure that the person knows how you feel all the time.
+The last thing that I came up with, and something I’m not going to help you through all of these, is being completely honest with that other person, making sure that the person knows how you feel all the time.
 It will help you out and has helped me out in the past.
 Some days you’d have your good days and your bad days.
 Some days you wouldn’t want to talk about certain things.

 But when you did, you realized that it was worth it.
-If there’s one thing that I would tell you guys, if you are in a long-distance relationship, it’s, to be honest with that other person.
+If there’s one thing that I would tell you guys, if you are in a long-distance relationship, it’s to be honest with that other person.
 Don’t try to hide things from them.
 Don’t say things that you don’t mean.

 It will slowly creep up on you and get back to you, making that other person feel horrible.
 Keep it all positive.
 Keep it all honest.
 Doing all these things that I said has helped me out, and it will also help you.